SFDO-Tooling/CumulusCI/docs/robot.md

----
-title: Acceptance Testing with Robot Framework
+# Acceptance Testing with Robot Framework
----

 CumulusCI comes with a testing framework called [Robot Framework](https://robotframework.org/) (or just Robot), which is